2xR/rr.statemachine/README.md

 # rr.statemachine

-A very simple and flexible class for defining discrete state machines (including, but not limited to FSMs).
+A no-frills class for defining discrete state machines (including, but not limited to FSMs).

 ## Installation